janmejoysarkar/contamination_control/README.md

 ### `roi_contt_correction.py`
 - To apply contamination correction for RoI continuum channel images.
 - Works best for NB03 and NB04 feature rich images.
-- Requires at least 10-15 images to work best.
+- Requires at least 10-15 full-disk images to work best for roi correction.
-- **Methodology**- Requires 10-15 4k images of the same band.
+- **Methodology**: Requires 10-15 4k images of the same band.
 Generates calibration file from 4k images.
 Applies correction on RoI by cutting the calibration file using `X1`, `Y1`, `NAXIS` values.

 ### `roi_line_correction.py`
 - To apply contamination correction for RoI continuum channel images.
 - Works best for NB03 and NB04 feature rich images.
 - Requires at least 10-15 images to work best.
-- Aligns images by correlating features with the reference frame.
-- Takes each image in the stack as reference, and corrects them individually.
+- **Methodology**: Aligns images by correlating features with the reference frame.
+Takes each image in the stack as reference, and corrects them individually.
+Computationally intensive.
-- Computationally intensive.

 ### `validation_with_iris.py`
 - Used to validate photometry with IRIS SJI images.